 Prior to joining Gordon & Rees, Mr. Scadden was partner and chair of the Toxic Tort group of another San Francisco law firm.
-Before his tenure as Chair of Toxic Tort, Mr. Scadden was the founder and managing partner of another California law firm where he handled all aspects of cases involving asbestos exposure, premises liability, and professional negligence.
+Before his tenure as Chair of Toxic Tort, Mr. Scadden was the founder and managing partner of another California law firm where he handled all aspects of cases involving asbestos exposure, premises liability, professional negligence, and product liability cases for clients such as punch press manufacturers and elevator companies.

 Mr. Scadden has been trying cases to verdict since his first trial in 1980.
-He has tried more than 80 cases to verdict.
+He has tried more than 80 cases to verdict in diverse fields of personal injury defense.
 Mr. Scadden has been handling asbestos matters since 1989, beginning with his defense of corporate members of the Center for Claims Resolution.
 He has tried numerous mesothelioma cases to verdict in diverse courthouses with his first verdict being in San Francisco in 1990.
 His extensive trial work has provided the foundation for important appellate decisions that have shaped the law regarding asbestos cases, including:

 Volkswagen of America v.
 Superior Court (2006) 139 Cal App 4th 1481 re: discovery of bankruptcy trust claims